tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week5/1/index.md

 * Human Learning:
   * ON BOARD: Elaborate rather than review
-* Random Topics
-  * Fat Models, Skinny Controllers
-  * HTTP Status Codes
-  * Testing Validations - not as important as I let on.
 * HTML
   * View source on `theironyard.com`
   * EXAMPLE: The Plutonium Yard, competitor to the Iron Yard